kojodoc/kojodoc.github.io/tutorials/lessons-level2/code-blocks.md

 Do you see how the *un-named block of code that takes an input* is used above without giving it an intermediate name.

-A *named block of code that takes an input* is called a user-defined command or function, while an *un-named block of code that takes an input* is called an anonymous command or function.
+A *named block of code that takes an input* is called a user-defined command or function, while an *un-named block of code that takes an input* is called a lambda or an anonymous command or function.

+---

 ### Step 7